rlaphoenix/SubReDo/README.md

 ## Features

+- Export VideoReDo Project to MKV automatically **(Windows Only)**
-- Automatically Muxes Subtitle Cuts to Video Cut Export
+- Automatically Mux Subtitle Cuts to MKV Video Cut Exports
 - Subtitle Flags and Metadata from Original Source are Retained

 ## Dependencies